dashvlas/awesome-ios-interview/Resources/English.md

 let maybe = try? canThrowErrors()
 ```

-## What is the difference strong, weak, readonly and copy?
-- `Strong` means that the reference count will be increased and the reference to it will be maintained through the life of the object
-- `Weak` means that we are pointing to an object but not increasing its reference count.
-It’s often used when creating a parent child relationship.
-The parent has a strong reference to the child but the child only has a weak reference to the parent.
-- `Readonly`, we can set the property initially but then it can’t be changed.
-- `Copy` means that we’re copying the value of the object when it’s created.
-Also prevents its value from changing.

-## What are benefits of Guard?
+### What are benefits of Guard?
 There are two big benefits to guard.
 One is avoiding the pyramid of doom, as others have mentioned — lots of annoying if let statements nested inside each other moving further and further to the right.
 The other benefit is provide an early exit out of the function using break or using return.

-## When applied to strings, what’s the complexity of the countElements function and why?
+### When applied to strings, what’s the complexity of the countElements function and why?
 Comments: The String struct doesn’t provide a count or length property or method to count the number of characters it contains.
 Instead a global countElements<T>() function is available.

 Solution: Swift strings support extended grapheme clusters.
 Each character stored in a string is a sequence of one or more unicode scalars that, when combined, produce a single human readable character.
 Since different characters can require different amounts of memory, and considering that an extreme grapheme cluster must be accessed sequentially in order to determine which character it represents, it’s not possible to know the number of characters contained in a string upfront, without traversing the entire string.
 For that reason, the complexity of the countElements function is O(n).

-## In Swift enumerations, what’s the difference between raw values and associated values?
+### In Swift enumerations, what’s the difference between raw values and associated values?
 Raw values are used to associate constant (literal) values to enum cases.
 The value type is part of the enum type, and each enum case must specify a unique raw value (duplicate values are not allowed).

 The following example shows an enum with raw values of type Int: